EliasBlind/NonPromo/README.md

+First of all, download the project and enter the folder rm_promo/

 Tired of random files cluttering your desktop?
 This script is here to help!
 It automatically cleans up specified files from your desktop every time your computer starts.